IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_glb.rst

     Descriptive text of the load balancer

+  enabled (False, bool, None)
+    Whether the load balancer is enabled

+  instance_id (True, str, None)
+    (Required for new resource) The GUID of the private DNS.

   ttl (False, int, 60)
     Time to live in second

-  fallback_pool (True, str, None)
-    (Required for new resource) The pool ID to use when all other pools are detected as unhealthy

   az_pools (False, list, None)
     Map availability zones to pool ID's.

-  enabled (False, bool, None)
-    Whether the load balancer is enabled

-  default_pools (True, list, None)
-    (Required for new resource) A list of pool IDs ordered by their failover priority

-  zone_id (True, str, None)
-    (Required for new resource) Zone Id

   id (False, str, None)